Frequently Asked Questions

 BTW stands for VAT (value added tax) and has to be paid for almost all products and services in the Netherlands.
 BTW is stated in the price, so no surprises during checkout.

-The Red Light District is not dangerous at all!
+A frequently asked questions that is easy to answer; the Red Light District is not dangerous at all!
 In the 1980’s, this was when the area was dangerous.
 But those days are long gone.
 There isn’t much street crime here, there are many police officers patrolling the streets and the streets are quite clean.
 This website offers a lot of useful information about the Red Light District, including maps, prices, local laws, news, FAQ’s and much more.

 The Red Light District during the daytime

 Certain soft drugs – like cannabis – are legal (tolerated) in Amsterdam.
 You can easily buy marijuana, hash or hallucinogenic truffles.
 We often also get this frequently asked questions about the harder drugs like cocaine, ecstasy and speed.
 Please note that these are all illegal in the Netherlands.